Key takeaways:

 2. Package lockers

 Package lockers are storage systems with several compartments that enable delivery couriers to drop off packages by placing each parcel in a separate compartment.
-Usually, lockers for packages are installed in a convenient spot within the building, such as the lobby.
+Usually, package lockers are installed in a convenient spot within the building, such as the lobby.

 Most package delivery lockers contain compartments of varying sizes.
 However, not all packages fit in even the largest compartments — bulky deliveries, such as furniture, won’t fit in the locker.